irpaglide/kops-terraform/README.md

 ### To Deploy Automatically:

+* 1)
-* First, clone the repository, go to the directory "permanent"

-configure the variables, plan and apply accordingly. you will need this information as datasources in the other files.
+  clone the repository, go to the directory "permanent" configure the variables, plan and apply accordingly. you will need this information as datasources in the other files.

+* 2) configure variables in the root directory of the repo, commit and push.

-* There is a Declarative Jenkinsfile Pipeline that you can use in your jenkins server.
+* There is a Declarative Jenkinsfile Pipeline that you can use it in your jenkins server pointing a job to this repo.

 #### Dependencies in the Jenkinsfile: